How to Create Captivating Visuals, Grow Your Following,

-Instagram doesn't have an built-in, in-depth analytics platform like Facebook … yet.
+Instagram doesn't have a built-in, in-depth analytics platform like Facebook … yet.

 When you switch to a Business Account, you do gain access to some limited analytics, such as follower growth, impressions, reach, and engagement.
 Access these by clicking on the View Insights option below your uploaded images and videos.

 You can also track Instagram impressions, spend, and engagement on ad campaigns through Facebook’s Ad Manager.
 While helpful, these metrics are limited to individual posts and campaigns.

 You can access more in-depth Instagram metrics using third-party apps.
-Iconosquare and Simply Measured allow you to track additional metrics such as followers and engagement over time, optimal post time based on previous posts, and performance compared to selected competitors.
+Iconosquare and Sprout Social allow you to track additional metrics such as followers and engagement over time, optimal post time based on previous posts, and performance compared to selected competitors.
 Although both platforms require you to pay to use them, you can start with a free trial to see if their analytics offerings are right for you.

 The individual metrics you track on Instagram will vary depending on your goals, but you should always keep an eye on engagement (likes and comments) and your number of followers over time.
 If you’re posting valuable content, your account will steadily gain followers and engagement.

 Whether or not you have the budget for more in-depth analytics tools, track these basic metrics to make sure your account is growing and performing well.

 Let’s discuss Instagram advertising.
 Instagram advertising offers a unique opportunity for brands to engage with their audience.
 Since Instagram ads appear in feeds like any other post, they aren’t as obvious or disruptive as typical ads.
 They provide a natural way to encourage users to learn more about your business or product.